ankitt26/unicraft/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank webmakers Studio for giving me the opportunity to create a Landing Page.
+> I would like to express my gratitude to Webmakers Studio for generously providing the Figma design template.
+You can access the template [here](https://www.figma.com/file/uBhgKksR2bcwGGQ2d70dKi/Single-pager-landing-page?type=design&node-id=0%3A1&mode=design&t=0uI4CBWNNhEQBmcZ-1).
+This resource has been instrumental in creating our landing page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>